austinweisgrau/ai-campaign-hackathon--field-sentiments/README.md

 # Application
 Served by flask in the backend folder

-Run with `flask run` from the project root directory
+Run with `flask run` from the project root directory, or build and run in a docker image with `make docker-run`